 In California, Salinan Indians Are Trying To Reclaim Their Culture And Land

-Allison Herrera is a Salinan Indian, a California tribe that's not recognized by the federal government and has no land or sovereignty.
-She explains how that happened and what Salinans can do now to reclaim their culture — and perhaps their land.
+Allison Herrera is Salinan, a California tribe that's not recognized by the federal government and has no land or sovereignty.
+She explains how that happened and what's being done to change that.

 ROBERT SIEGEL, HOST: